TomLXXVI/python-hvac/README.md

 This package is about solar radiation on surfaces.
 It implements a number of sky-models (isotropic, anisotropic Perez, anisotropic HDKR, KT) to estimate the solar radiation incident on exterior surfaces.
-It can generate solar radiation data based on the clear-sky model or it can use TMY-data of a certain geographic location .
+It can generate solar radiation data based on the clear-sky model, or it can use TMY-data of a certain geographic location .
 Subpackage *sun* implements the equations in chapters 1 and 2 of *Duffie,
 J. A., Beckman, W. A., & Blair, N. (2020).
 SOLAR ENGINEERING OF THERMAL